Travel Vaccines and Advice for Christmas Island

 April is the hottest month with temperatures in the 70’s.
 Temperatures only fluctuate between the high-60’s and low-80’s all year long.

-How Safe is Christmas Island?
+How Safe Is Christmas Island?

 Due to Christmas Island’s terrain, it is important to be safe when hiking and exploring.
 Keep to tracks, visitor areas, and roads – it is very easy to get lost in the rain forest.
 Carry plenty of drinking water and small snacks with you.
 Always follow instructions and advice from park rangers and pay attention to signs.